CatWithAWand/learning-cv/README.md

 # learning-cv
+WIP, CV or something~
-WIP, I guess I'm learning this 🤷‍♀️
+I guess I'm learning this 🤷‍♀️